 Now don’t get me wrong.
 I loved ballet and had very supportive and body positive teachers but still, friends developed eating disorders.
 Dance is just one of those higher risk activities like gymnastics, rowing, swimming, wrestling etc. Ballet definitely shaped me into the person I am today and gave me the gift of self-motivation, attention to detail and life-long friendships.
 Looking back I would not choose any other activity for myself, but I have come up with some ways to help combat eating disorders in dance.

-1: Use better language when giving correction about the body’s alignment.
+1. Use better language when giving correction about the body’s alignment.
 For example instead of, “Suck it in” say, “Engage your belly muscles.”
 Instead of “Squeeze your booty in” say, “Send your tail feather down.”
-More examples can be found here.

 Dance is a great way to move the body around, to tell a story, or just to feel alive.
 Whether dancing to music in the car, at a concert or in dance class it should bring you joy not pain.